pablodecm/phd_thesis/src/102_chapter_2.md

-Once muons, electrons and isolated photons in the event have been identified, the remaining particle-flow blocks (i.e. linked tracks and/or calorimeters deposits) are interpreted as either as neutral or charged *PF candidates* [@Sirunyan:2017ulk].
+Once muons, electrons and isolated photons in the event have been identified, the remaining particle-flow blocks (i.e. linked tracks and/or calorimeters deposits) are interpreted either as neutral or charged *PF candidates* [@Sirunyan:2017ulk].
 These physics object candidates account for charged and neutral hadrons coming from the hadronisation